awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

 **Note**
 If you've already transferred A type records for this website from a different DNS provider, you can skip the rest of this step\.

-**To create A type DNS records in the Amazon Route 53 console**
+**To create A type DNS records in the Route 53 console**

-1. Open the Amazon Route 53 console in your web browser\.
+1. Open the Route 53 console in your web browser\.

 1. On the **Dashboard**, choose **Hosted zones**\.